PM directs to finalize 'Karachi Transformation Plan' in current week

 ISLAMABAD, Aug 31 (APP): Prime Minister Imran Khan on Monday directed concerned authorities to finalize ‘Karachi Transformation Plan’ during current week in consultation with all stakeholders for its in-principle approval and implementation.

-Chairing a high-level meeting to address civic problems of Karachi, the Prime Minister said the federal government was cognizant of sufferings of people and vowed to play its role in mitigating them.
+Chairing a high-level meeting to address civic problems of Karachi, the Prime Minister said the federal government is cognizant of sufferings of people and vowed to play its role in mitigating them.

-Prime Minister Imran Khan chairs a meeting regarding #Karachi Transformation Plan to address the issues of metropolitan. #APPNews@ImranKhanPTI @Asad_Umar @ImranIsmailPTI @AliHZaidiPTI @ndmapk pic.twitter.com/EwTHGafmN4

-Khan said the country’s progress and development was linked with the prosperity of its economic hub Karachi.
+Khan said country’s progress and development is linked with the prosperity of its economic hub Karachi.

 The prime minister was updated about Karachi’s problems relating to clean drinking water, sewerage, solid waste management and transport and apprised of the proposals for their permanent solution.